-To help cultivate awareness, relaxation and concentration there are various asana categories to stretch, massage and stimulate various organs and energy channels.
+To help cultivate awareness, relaxation and concentration there are various asana types to stretch, massage and stimulate various organs and energy channels.
 Each category can help to provide us with a different perspective on life, from a physical, emotional, internal and external point of view, which in keeping with the theme of Yoga will simultaneously support a contradiction or polar opposite to bring about balance and harmony.
-Whilst there are many forms of asana types, most of us will be familiar and regularly practice the following five.
+Whilst there are many different asana types, most of us will be familiar and regularly practice the following five.

 Backward bending asanas